kshulgina/ShulginaEddy_21_genetic_codes/README.md

 - For the ambiguous translation of CUG in _Saccharomycopsis_ and _Ascoidea_, alignments of tRNA<sub>CAG</sub> sequences
 - For all five bacterial clades using new codon reassignments, alignments of relevant tRNAs and alignments of BUSCO genes containing the reassigned codon at conserved positions
 - For the four new CGA/CGG reassignments, an in-depth analysis of each clade.
 This includes a write-up summarizing the evidence supporting each reassignment, containing some results such as tRNA phylogenetic trees that were not included in the paper.
+These analyses may include additional outgroup species not featured in the paper; however, the species numberings that are shared should be consistent.

 The supplemental files directly associated with the paper can be found in `paper_supplemental_files`.